 top of page

-The Alliance works with schools to engage students and teachers as partners in their school improvement efforts for education equity
+The Alliance also works with individual schools to engage students and teachers as partners in their school improvement efforts for education equity

-(see our Student & Teacher Champions for Education Equity Program).
+(see our Student & Teacher Champions for Education Equity Program below).

-If you would like to discuss further, please contact the Alliance's Founder, Tim Warwick, at tim@equityalliance.com.au
+If you would like to discuss further, please contact the Alliance's Founder & CEO, Tim Warwick, at tim@equityalliance.com.au

 AdobeStock_989406249.jpeg